mramshaw/Alexa-Stuff/README.md

 While it may be tempting to re-use any existing Lambda functions, it is probably a better idea to create a new Lambda function for each iteration (version) of your Alexa skill.

-The Alexa dashboard is excellent for monitoring purposes.
+The Alexa developer dashboard is excellent for monitoring purposes.

 #### Commercialization